Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 Yes.
 Sleep apnea, especially obstructive sleep apnea (OSA), can disrupt normal sleep architecture and oxygen supply to the brain.
 These intermittent drops in oxygen can lead to:

 Patients with sleep apnea may report more vivid or frequent hypnagogic hallucinations, particularly when untreated or using a CPAP device inconsistently.
-At Koala Center For Sleep & TMJ Disorders assesses sleep-disordered breathing and oxygen fluctuations to determine whether apnea contributes to hallucinations, ensuring proper intervention.
+The Koala Center For Sleep & TMJ Disorders assesses sleep-disordered breathing and oxygen fluctuations to determine whether apnea contributes to hallucinations, ensuring proper intervention.

 ● Identify micro-arousals or subtle disruptions in sleep architecture